ICA-EGAD/RiC-O/README.md

 This is the public GitHub repository that holds the source files on RiC-O OWL ontology.

 ICA RiC-O (Records in Contexts-Ontology) is an OWL 2 ontology for describing archival record resources.
-As the second part of Records in Contexts (RiC) standard, it is a formal representation of Records in Contexts Conceptual Model (RiC-CM).
+As the third part of Records in Contexts (RiC) standard, it is a formal representation of Records in Contexts Conceptual Model (RiC-CM).

-The **latest public release, RiC-O v1.0-beta, dated November 14, 2023, is available for download here.** The OWL/RDF file is stored in the ontology/current-version folder. **It is compliant with RiC-CM 1-0, whose version beta is available in the corresponding repository [https://github.com/ICA-EGAD/RiC-CM](https://github.com/ICA-EGAD/RiC-CM).
-Though it is a beta version, that should be used for tests only, it is very close to RiC-O 1.0, which will be released by the end of November.**
+The **latest public release of RiC-O, RiC-O 1.0, dated December 30, 2023, is available for download here.** As the first stable and complete version of this ontology, **RiC-0 1.0 is
+               thus a major milestone**.

+The OWL/RDF file is stored in the ontology/current-version folder of this repository.

+**It is compliant with RiC-CM 1-0, which is available in the corresponding repository [https://github.com/ICA-EGAD/RiC-CM](https://github.com/ICA-EGAD/RiC-CM).**